eikek/publet/doc/src/main/resources/org/eknet/publet/doc/pages/conventions.md

-# Conventions
+## Conventions

-A set of conventions are used by a few features provided by publet.
+A set of conventions are used by certain features of publet.
 The conventions are regarding the location of special files that publet scans for in some cases.

-## Special Directories
+### Special Directories

 The structuring of the web contents is completely up to the user, of course.
 However, there are the following directories that publet searches for resources if needed by certain features.

-* `.allIncludes/` only at the root of the repository
+* `.allIncludes/` only at the root of the main repository
 * `.includes/` at any level in the content tree

-The `.allIncludes` directory exists only once at the root of the repository.
+The `.allIncludes` directory exists only once at the root of the content repository.
 It contains things that are global to the whole application.

 The `.includes/` directory, on the other hand, may appear in any directory in the content tree.
 The contents of this directory "apply" only to the sibling